tailormade-eu/obsidian-task-export-plugin/docs/COPILOT-PROMPT.md

 This iteration builds upon Iteration 1 (C# Console App) by integrating the task export functionality directly into Obsidian as a plugin, providing on-demand and automatic export capabilities.

+**Related Repository**: [markdown-task-export](https://github.com/tailormade-eu/markdown-task-export) - C# Console Application (Iteration 1)

+**⚠️ IMPORTANT FOR IMPLEMENTATION:**
+The C# console application is a **fully working reference implementation** with:
+- ✅ Complete task extraction logic (`MarkdownParser.cs`)
+- ✅ Hierarchical header parsing with unlimited depth
+- ✅ CSV generation with compression support (`CsvExporter.cs`)
+- ✅ Customer/Project name extraction (`TaskExtractor.cs`)
+- ✅ All edge cases handled (nested tasks, special characters, escaping)

+**Use the C# code as a reference** for implementing the TypeScript plugin.
+The logic should be **identical**, just ported to TypeScript/Obsidian API.

+**📋 Detailed Specifications:**
+See `docs/REQUIREMENTS.md` for comprehensive technical requirements, API usage, cross-platform considerations, and project structure.

 ## Requirements

 ### 1. Plugin Features